-- Retention/Promotion in kindergarten eighth grade: The retention of a student will be determined based upon the judgment of the licensed employee and the principal.
-When it becomes evident a student in grades kindergarten through eight may be retained in a grade level for an additional year, the parents will be informed.
-It is within the sole discretion of the board district to retain students in their current grade level and to deny promotion to a student. - Retention/Promotion in ninth twelfth grade: Students in grades nine through twelve will be informed of the required course work necessary to be promoted each year.
+- Retention/Promotion in kindergarten eighth grade: The retention of a student will be determined based upon the judgment of the district's professional staff.
+When it becomes evident a student in grades kindergarten through eight may be retained in a grade level for an additional year, the parents will be informed prior to making the retention decision.
+It is within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student. - Retention/Promotion in ninth twelfth grade: Students in grades nine through twelve will be informed of the required course work necessary to be promoted each year.
 When it becomes evident a student in these grades will be unable to meet the minimum credit requirements for the year, the student and parents will be informed.
-It is within the sole discretion of the board district to retain students in their current grade level and to deny promotion to a student. - Acceleration in kindergarten twelfth grade: Students in grades kindergarten through twelve with exceptional talents may, with the permission of the principal and parents, take classes beyond their current grade level.
-Enrichment opportunities outside the school district may be allowed when they do not conflict with the school district's graduation requirements.
+It is within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student. - Acceleration in kindergarten twelfth grade: Students in grades kindergarten through twelve with exceptional talents may, with the permission of the principal and parents, take classes beyond their current grade level.
+Enrichment opportunities outside the school district may be allowed when they do not conflict with the school district's graduation requirements. - Retention or Acceleration in kindergarten twelfth grade: may also occur in additional instances as provided by law.